John Stossel

-John Frank Stossel (born March 6, 1947) is an American libertarian television presenter, author, consumer journalist, and pundit.
+John Frank Stossel (born March 6, 1947) is an American libertarian television presenter, author, consumer journalist, political activist, and pundit.
 He is known for his career as a host on ABC News, Fox Business Network, and Reason TV.

 Stossel's style combines reporting and commentary.
-It reflects a libertarian political philosophy and views on economics which are largely supportive of the free market.
+It reflects a "small L" libertarian political philosophy and views on economics which are largely supportive of the free market.
 He began his journalism career as a researcher for KGW-TV, was a consumer reporter at WCBS-TV in New York City, and then joined ABC News as a consumer editor and reporter on Good Morning America.
 Stossel became an ABC News correspondent, joining the weekly news magazine program 20/20, and later became a co-anchor.
-In October 2009, Stossel left ABC News to join the Fox Business Channel.
+In October 2009, Stossel left ABC News to join the Fox Business Network.
 He hosted a weekly news show on Fox Business, Stossel, from December 2009 to December 2016.
 In 2019, Stossel launched StosselTV, an online channel distributed on social media.

 Stossel has received 19 Emmy Awards and five awards from the National Press Club.
-He has written three books: Give Me a Break in 2004, Myths, Lies, and Downright Stupidity in 2007, and No, They Can't: Why Government Fails – But Individuals Succeed in 2012.
+He has written three books: Give Me a Break (2004), Myths, Lies, and Downright Stupidity (2007), and No, They Can't: Why Government Fails – But Individuals Succeed (2012).

 Early life

 John F. Stossel was born on March 6, 1947, in Chicago Heights, Illinois, the younger of two sons, to Jewish parents who left Germany before Hitler rose to power.
 The family joined a Congregationalist church in the U.S., and Stossel was raised Protestant.
 He grew up on Chicago's affluent North Shore and graduated from New Trier High School.
 Stossel characterizes his older brother, Thomas P. Stossel, as "the superstar of the family", commenting, "While I partied and played poker, he studied hard, got top grades, and went to Harvard Medical School."
 Stossel characterizes himself as having been "an indifferent student" while in college, commenting, "I daydreamed through half my classes at Princeton, and applied to grad school only because I was ambitious, and grad school seemed like the right path for a 21-year-old who wanted to get ahead."
 Although he had been accepted to the University of Chicago's School of Hospital Management, Stossel was "sick of school" and thought taking a job would inspire him to embrace graduate studies with renewed vigor.
+Stossel recalled in an interview that after graduating college, "like a lot of young people I thought capitalism was ok: it brings us some stuff but it's cruel and unfair".